HMS Vengeance (1800): Capture

 The French repaired Vengeance and returned her to service.
-Then on 20 August 1800 the frigate HMS Seine, under the command of Captain David Milne, attacked her in the Mona Passage.
+She was reported as ready to sail by 2 August, 1800.
+Then on 20 August 1800 the frigate HMS Seine, under the command of Captain David Milne, attacked her just before Midnight in the Mona Passage.
 Both ships sustained heavy casualties; 13 crew were killed aboard Seine, 29 were wounded, and the ship was cut up.
-Vengeance, still under the command of Pitot, sustained worse damage and surrendered after about an hour and a half of hard fighting.
+Vengeance, still under the command of Pitot, sustained worse damage and surrendered after about an hour and a half of hard fighting in the morning of 21 August.
 One source estimates that Vengeance suffered some 35 men killed and some 70 wounded before she struck.

 At the time of her capture Vengeance was armed with twenty-eight 18-pounders on her main deck, sixteen 12-pounders and eight 42-pounder carronades on her quarterdeck and forecastle, brass swivel guns on the gunwale, and shifting guns on the main and quarter decks.
 All these measures were in French pounds.
 In English measures the broadsides in this case were 498 pounds for Seine and 434 for Vengeance.
-Crew sizes were 281 men and 326 men, respectively.
+Crew sizes were 281 men and 326 men (One report said Vengeance had only 165 crew when she departed Curacao), respectively.
 Troude attributes to Vengeance an armament of twenty-six 18-pounders, ten 8-pounders and four 36-pounder carronades, totalling a broadside of 346 pounds.

 The naval historian William James subsequently exaggerated the engagement in favour of the French.
 He declared that as Seine had done what Constellation could not, British naval forces were "more potent than American thunder".
 In 1847 the Admiralty awarded the Naval General Service Medal with clasp "Seine 20 Augt.
 1800" to any surviving crew members of Seine that came forward to claim it.